ArchEzekiel/top-css-exercises/foundations/intro-to-css/03-grouping-selectors/README.md

 - Does each element have a unique class name?
 - Did you use the grouping selector for styles that both elements share?
 - Did you make separate rules for the styles unique to each element?

+### My solution
+- Yes
+- No, I used "button" to modify both groups.
+If I had used both grouping selectors, I could have made other buttons that did not follow this
+- Yes